efm0004/the-moore-you-know/README.md

 Stretch goals
 Hint button - this button will help you find a match if you're stuck Make your own - this button will allow you to upload your own pictures/names to create this game for your own family.

+Psuedocode
+Psuedocode:
+Define required constants.
+    Define an object array for the cards
+Define required variables used to track the state of the game.
+Store elements that will be accessed in code more than once in variables to make the code more concise, readable, and performant.
+Upon loading the page should:
+    Render the board.
+    Start the timer.
+Handle player clicking a card.
+Handle player finding a match (or failing to find a match).
+Handle the player completing a level.
+Handle the timer.
+Handle the high score.
+Handle the make your own button.